kapsakcj/nanoporeWorkflow/README.md

 ### Assembly with Flye and polishing with Racon and Medaka

+`workflow-after-gpu-basecalling.sh` - Assembly with Flye and polishing with Racon and Medaka

 #### Requirements
   * Must have previously run the above workflow `run_basecall-w-gpu.sh`
   * Must be logged into a server with the ability to `qsub` (Aspen, Monoliths 1-3).